Dr. Qin Zhou

 Aryee, S., Walumbwa, F. O., Zhou, Q., & Hartnell, C. A. (2012).
 Transformational leadership, innovative behaviour, and task performance: Test of mediation and moderation processes.
 Human Performance, 25(1), 1-25. doi: 10.1080/08959285.2011.631648

-Zhou, Q. Edafioghor, T. & Doherty, B. High Performance Work Systems, Resilience and Performance.
-Paper accepted for presentation at the 2019 Academy of Management Meeting taking place August 9-13, Boston, Massachusetts.
+Zhou, Q. Edafioghor, T. & Doherty, B. High-Performance Work Systems, Resilience and Performance.
+Paper presented at the 2019 Academy of Management Meeting taking place August 9-13, Boston, Massachusetts.

 Zhou, Q. & Qian, D. Y. Leaders’ Emotional Regulation Strategy and Team Creativity.
-Paper accepted for presentation at the 2019 European Association for Work & Organizational Psychology conference taking place 29 May-1 June, Turin, Italy.
+Paper presented at the 2019 European Association for Work & Organizational Psychology conference taking place 29 May-1 June, Turin, Italy.

 Ete, Z., Epitropaki, O., Zhou, Q., Graham, L., & Zheng, Y. Leader-, Follower- and Organisational Behavioural Integrity and OCB: The role of Identification Processes, British Academy of Management (BAM), Birmingham, 2019.